arnicas/interactive-vis-course/Week3/README.md

 });
 ````

-This function will sort it in place - meaning, the data array is now sorted for you after you call this function (it persists).
+The sort function will sort an array in place - meaning, the data array is now sorted for you after you call this function (it persists).

 Also, in d3, there are some utility methods - if you use these, make sure your data values are numeric, though (unless you want sorting by string value, or alphabetic).
+This shows us sorting an array of objects by the attribute "value":

 ````
 data.sort(function (a, b) {